DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

 DePaul Performance Insights

-- The Blue Demons average 77.4 points per game (51st in college basketball) while giving up 67.6 per outing (259th in college basketball).
-They have a +157 scoring differential overall and outscore opponents by 9.8 points per game.
+- The Blue Demons are outscoring opponents by 9.8 points per game with a +157 scoring differential overall.
+They put up 77.4 points per game (49th in college basketball) and allow 67.6 per outing (261st in college basketball).

-- DePaul is putting up 67.7 points per game this season in conference contests, which is 9.7 fewer points per game than its season average (77.4).
+- In conference action, DePaul puts up fewer points per contest (67.7) than its overall average (77.4).

-- Offensively, the Blue Demons have performed better when playing at home this season, averaging 80.9 points per game, compared to 71.3 per game in road games.
+- The Blue Demons average 80.9 points per game when playing at home, compared to 71.3 points per game in road games, a difference of 9.6 points per contest.

+- Defensively, DePaul has played better at home this season, surrendering 64.7 points per game, compared to 70.8 on the road.

-- On offense, the Blue Demons have struggled over their last 10 games, scoring 76.3 points per contest over that stretch as opposed to the 77.4 they've put up over the course of this season.
+- In their last 10 games, the Blue Demons have been racking up 76.3 points per game, an average that's slightly lower than the 77.4 they've scored over the course of the 2023-24 season.

+- The Bluejays outscore opponents by 8.9 points per game (posting 73.1 points per game, 87th in college basketball, and conceding 64.2 per contest, 184th in college basketball) and have a +116 scoring differential.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.